kyuucr/open-link-in-other-window/README.md

 Features:

-* Option to open the link in a foreground or background tab, with the consideration that other window's active tab is playing media
+* Option to open the link in a foreground or background tab, with the consideration that other window's active tab (or any) is playing media
 * i18n, contribution is greatly appreciated (they're only 10 lines :wink:)

 Bug reports and suggestions are highly appreciated :smile: